UK carriers join in on mobile payments, iPhone users more willing to try it out

 Similar to the US carriers' ISIS initiative, the big four UK networks Vodafone, O2, T-Mobile and Orange formed a joint venture under the Everything Everywhere umbrella to explore "the rapid development and delivery of new mobile marketing and payment services".

 An NFC payment system, as was most recently demonstrated by Google Wallet, includes not only NFC-enabled phones and other gear, but also the marketing, coupons and loyalty programs to go with it.
 NFC also can be used as an access card to buildings and such, and it seems that the UK carriers are aiming at all its possibilities:

-This groundbreaking new business will unlock the true potential of commerce in the wire-free world. he benefits will be felt across the whole industry, allowing people to manage their money and make payments using their handsets, helping advertisers reach their customers on the move, and helping banks provide their clients with an easy and convenient way of making payments.", said Tom Alexander, CEO of Everything Everywhere.
+This groundbreaking new business will unlock the true potential of commerce in the wire-free world. he benefits will be felt across the whole industry, allowing people to manage their money and make payments using their handsets, helping advertisers reach their customers on the move, and helping banks provide their clients with an easy and convenient way of making payments.", said Tom Alexander, CEO of Everything Everywhere."

-According to the Vodafone UK CEO: "Currently people take their mobile, wallet and keys when they leave home.
+Currently people take their mobile, wallet and keys when they leave home.
 In the near future, people will now start leaving their wallet at home, and in the mid term their keys may also be integrated into their mobile as NFC allows the mobile to act as a digital access card.
-The joint venture is the next phase in realising that ambition."
+The joint venture is the next phase in realising that ambition."According to the Vodafone UK CEO: "